brooklynrail/brooklynrail-platform/content/events/2020/09/jodi-archambault-and-abigail-disney.md

 She will be in joined by **Abigail E. Disney**, filmmaker, philanthropist, and the Emmy Award-winning director of *[The Armor of Light](https://www.armoroflightfilm.com/)* (2015).
 As president and CEO of documentary production company [Fork Films](https://www.forkfilms.com/), Disney produced the groundbreaking film *[Pray the Devil Back to Hell](https://www.forkfilms.com/pray-the-devil-back-to-hell/)* (2008), on the Women of Liberia Mass Action for Peace,

+At the start of quarantine, the *Brooklyn Rail* asked how might we stay connected to each other in a time of self-isolation?
+Now we ask: How can we stay involved and engaged in upholding our civic responsibility to one another across communities?
+How can we deploy this community we have built through the *New Social Environment*—through hundreds of conversations and meals shared over the past six months—to mobilize daily action for grassroots movements, social justice and equity projects, and for the political good of our most marginalized communities across the nation? *Common Ground* will be taking over the *New Social Environment* Thursday 1pm slot—beginning immediately and continuing up to the presidential election—and will convene weekly on Thursdays at 1pm Eastern from Sept 3rd through Nov 5th.

+Please join us for our second installment of *Common Ground*, where we will be joined by **Jodi Archambault** *(Hunkpapa and Oglala Lakota)*,Director of Indigenous Peoples Initiatives at Wend Collective, artist and acclaimed traditional dancer, and former policy advisor to President Obama.

+She will be in joined by **Abigail E. Disney**, filmmaker, philanthropist, and the Emmy Award-winning director of *[The Armor of Light](https://www.armoroflightfilm.com/)* (2015).
+As president and CEO of the documentary production company [Fork Films](https://www.forkfilms.com/), Disney has produced such groundbreaking films as *[Pray the Devil Back to Hell](https://www.forkfilms.com/pray-the-devil-back-to-hell/)* (2008), on [Women of Liberia Mass Action for Peace](https://www.cfr.org/womens-participation-in-peace-processes/biography/leymah-gbowee-liberia), the women's organization that brought an end to the Second Liberian Civil War in 2003, as well as co-created the subsequent nine-part PBS series *[Women, War, & Peace](https://www.pbs.org/wnet/women-war-and-peace/),* which focuses on women-led political uprisings across the globe.

+The first two films look at two movements: one in Northern Ireland, the other in Palestine, in the late twentieth century.
+Directed by Eimhear O’Neill, *Wave Goodbye to Dinosaurs* follows the all-female political party in Northern Ireland, where years of violent strife compel a group of Catholic and Protestant women to demand a seat at the negotiating table for the Good Friday Agreement—a deal that stands to this day.

+grassroots activism, the history of nations We produce and support change-driven nonfiction media, often with women at the center.
+Our work shifts perspectives and brings communities together with stirring, powerfully human stories.

+We will close with a reading by poet **Pamela Sneed**.

 We will close with a reading by poet **Pamela Sneed**.